 On a warm sunny day, sitting on a raft, floating down the river is a wonderful way to pass the time.
 In one afternoon you will see wonderful views of the city, amazing homes, natural parks, and maybe even wildlife, all while you spend quality time with family and friends.
 Rafting in Calgary is an activity that you can enjoy with your family… make it an annual tradition!
 You can read more about our experience rafting with Lazy Day Raft Rentals in 2021.

 What you need:

 You need a boat that is large enough to accommodate your family.
 You can purchase them at places like Canadian Tire, or you can rent them.

-You need to leave one vehicle at your exit point and drive the other to your entrance point.
-Or contact Lazy Day Raft Rentals about using their shuttle service.
-(Not open for the 2020 season.)
+You need to leave one vehicle at your exit point and drive the other to your entry point.
+(If you’re booking with Lazy Day Raft Rentals, you could also book seats on their shuttle.)

 Elbow River – Nice and Slow

 For families with smaller children, the Elbow is the way to go.
 There are many spots where you can stand up and wade alongside the raft (and in some spots, later in the summer you may have to portage because it’s too shallow).
 It’s also a shorter adventure for those short attention spans!

 Start at Sandy Beach in River Park near the Glenmore Athletic Park.
 Take 50th Avenue SW East until you get into a parking lot, then take the road all the way down.